Cyberbosyu/SuiMelt.md/SuiMelt.md

 discord: https://discord.gg/7rGJdV8u

 ## Project Description

-- SuiMelt is an automated market maker (AMM) protocol based on SUI, providing trading pools and price discovery functions for NFT assets.
+- SuiMelt is Sui's first NFT marketplace powered by its premier Automated Market Maker (AMM) protocol designed specifically for trading pools and price discovery functions for NFT assets.

 - Using customizable bonding curves, it facilitates the exchange of NFTs for tokens (and vice versa).
 Liquidity providers (LPs) can deposit assets into single-sided buy or sell pools, or into dual-sided trade pools which buy and sell NFTs with an optional spread to capture trading fees.
 - Users trade with NFT liquidity pools instead of directly trading between themselves.